commandplaneio/copl/README.md

 uplods the synchronization configuration as a yaml file.

 ## What's next
+- VS Code extension
+- Point to point VPN
-- Granular config options for different personas
+- - Granular config options for different personas
-- Point to point VPN.